ISISNeutronMuon/InstrumentScripts/doc/source/contributing.rst

 will remain forward compatible when Python 2 stops being maintained in 2020.
-This does create some small hassle now to support both versions, but it will save a massive effort down the road to test and cheap the whole library for errors during the upgrade.
+This does create some small hassle now to support both versions, but it will save a massive effort down the road to test and check the whole library for errors during the upgrade.

 Documenting
 -----------